AROUND THE BOAT

 The top deck is also a great place in the evening, where you can enjoy a quiet drink or get together with fellow divers.
 During your trip we always plan at least one alfresco BBQ dinner on the top deck.

-The wheelhouse is generally where you will find our friendly Captains, Tony and Cameron.
-Both Tony and Cameron have many years experience driving dive vessels in our region, and having been with Spirit of Freedom for a number of years, both are revered for their skill and competency as co-Ships Masters.
-With the exception of when they are tying up the boat, Tony and Cameron welcome guests into the wheelhouse for a chat.
+The wheelhouse is generally where you will find our friendly Captains, Tony and Sam.
+Both Tony and Sam have many years experience driving dive vessels in our region, and having been with Spirit of Freedom & Tusa Dive for a number of years, both are revered for their skill and competency as co-Ships Masters.
+With the exception of when they are tying up the boat, Tony and Sam welcome guests into the wheelhouse for a chat.

 In the wheelhouse you will also find the Navigation equipment including: a JRC 72 mile radar, Transas Plotter and Tsunami GPS System.
 It is also home to the communications equipment including: Icom HF Radio, Icom VHF radio, Ship's phone, satellite phone/fax and email when in range.